mainakch/mainakch.github.io/index.markdown

 My primary interests are in the theory, practice and art of wireless systems for communications, sensing and prediction.
 I am interested in all layers of the protocol stack, from baseband processing to the application-layer.

-In addition, I have worked on various problems in convex optimization, computer networking, timing channels, time synchronization and indoor positioning.
+In addition, I have worked on various problems in mathematical optimization, computer networking, timing channels, time synchronization and indoor positioning.
 I am also interested in precision medicine, digital health and entrepreneurship.

 If you are interested in working with me, let's connect!